Dayelyn/Dayelyn.github.io/_posts/2018-09-04-fastmap-with-a-star.md

 ---
 layout: post
-title:  "$A^*$ with the heuristic function of FastMap for path planning"
+title:  "A* with the heuristic function of FastMap for path planning"
 date:   2018-09-04 10:25:51 +0800
 categories: Literature_Study
 tags: Path_Planning, A*, FastMap
-description: This is just another copy of the read me page of Jekyll.
+description: The second literature study.
+Introduce a modified FastMap heuristic function for A* algorithm for path planning.
+You can get a overall on the FastMap algorithm and how to modify it to adapt to A*.
+The detail A* needs to added in the future.
 ---

 <script type="text/javascript" async src="//cdn.bootcss.com/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>